rcc-uchicago/user-guide/docs/getting-started.md

 The RCC offers two types of user accounts:

 * [Principal investigator (PI) accounts](https://rcc.uchicago.edu/accounts-allocations/pi-account-request)
-* [General user accounts](https://rcc.uchicago.edu/accounts-allocations/general-user-account-request): All general users must be sponsored by a PI with an active RCC account.
+* [General user accounts](https://rcc.uchicago.edu/accounts-allocations/general-user-account-request): A PI with an active RCC account must sponsor general users.

-More information about creating an account can be found on the [Accounts and Allocations page](https://rcc.uchicago.edu/accounts-allocations).
+More information about creating an account can be found on the [accounts and allocations page](https://rcc.uchicago.edu/accounts-allocations).

-## Connecting and running jobs
+## Connecting
-After your RCC User account is created, you will connect to a Midway login node ([Connecting to Midway](connecting.md)).
-There are several different ways to connect, depending on your operating system and desired user experience.
-Login nodes are the "foyer" of the Midway supercomputer.
+After creating your RCC user account, you can [connect to an RCC login node](connecting.md).
+Depending on your operating system and desired user experience, there are several ways to connect to RCC's cluster **login nodes**.
+Login nodes are the "foyer" of the RCC's supercomputers.
 They are connected to the internet and enable you to transfer data to and from the system.

+## Transfering data
-Once you successfully connect to Midway, you'll move data ([Data Transfer](data-transfer.md)) to your personal `home` directory, and/or your personal `scratch` directory, and/or your group's shared `project` directory ([Data Storage](data-storage.md)).
-Then, you will be able to perform high-performance computation by running jobs (which call your scripts and programs) on compute nodes ([Running Jobs](jobs-overview.md)).
+Once you successfully connect to login nodes, you can move your research data ([data transfer](data-transfer.md)) to your personal `/home/<cnetid>` and `scratch` directories.
+Also, you have access to your group's shared `project` directory ([data storage](data-storage.md)).

+## Running jobs
+After transferring your research data, you can perform high-performance computation by running jobs (which call your scripts and programs) on **compute nodes** ([running jobs](jobs-overview.md)).

 ## Troubleshooting
 Solutions to most issues can be found at our [FAQ pages](../FAQ/accounts-and-allocations.md).

 If you need further assistance, please [contact our Help Desk](https://rcc.uchicago.edu/support-and-services/consulting-and-technical-support){:target="_blank"}.